ChilliCream/workshops/crypto2/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 }
 ```

-Let us test this new resolver.
+Let's test this new resolver.

 ```bash
 dotnet run